TEA-Time: Transporting Effects Across Time: Upworthy Case Study

 For Strategy~2 (Common Arm), we select the 10 anchor arms with the highest observation counts at both source and target measurement times.
 We estimate temporal ratios from each anchor arm separately, then combine them using inverse-variance weighting as described in Section~\ref{sec:estimation}.

-\paragraph{Ground truth construction.} To evaluate estimator performance, we construct a ``true'' TATE at each target month by pooling all available comparisons of the same cluster pair during that month.
-We normalize so that the true TATE equals the observed ATE at the source time, enabling direct comparison of temporal dynamics.
+\paragraph{Ground truth construction.} To evaluate estimator performance, we construct a ``ground-truth'' TATE at each target month by pooling all available comparisons of the target cluster pair during that month, with a weighted-mean ATE and an impression-weighted standard error.
+We then multiplicatively rescale so that the rescaled ground truth at the source time equals the trial's observed source-time ATE: $\tilde{\tau}_{\mathrm{true}}(m) := \tau_{\mathrm{true}}(m) \cdot \hat{\tau}_{k^\star}^{\mathrm{source}} / \tau_{\mathrm{true}}(m^{\mathrm{source}})$.
+The rescaling preserves correlations and relative dynamics while matching the source-time anchor, enabling a direct per-month comparison of the two strategies with a common absolute baseline.
+Note that the rescaling is multiplicative, not additive; for Trial A the scale factor is $\approx 1.88$, for Trial B $\approx 12.4$.